 To learn more about Bill Kidder (click here)

 Kidder Fund Grants are available to support programs, reseach, events and projects that fulfill the purpose of the Kidder Fund.
-Contact Office of President's Commissions, Thompson Hall, G14, or Tel #862-1058 for more information.
+For more information contact the Office of Community, Equity and Diversity, TEL # 862-1058.
 For grant proposal application form (click here).

-Through the Kidder Fund Awards, the university honors one staff member, one faculty member, and one student who, through their scholarship, leadership, or outstanding efforts, foster greater understanding of sexual orientation at the University of New Hampshire .
-These awards are presented annually at the Pancake Breakfast in early April.
-Nominations are solicited at the beginning of Spring semester.
+Kidder Fund Awards; $1,500 scholarship to students and $500 professional development funding for staff and faculty.
+The awards seek to honor those who, through their scholarship, leadership, or outstanding efforts, foster greater understanding of sexual orientation and gender expression at the University of New Hampshire.
+These awards will be presented at the LGBTQ+ Pancake Breakfast scheduled usually scheduled in April.
+Nominations usually begine in early January.
 Nomination form available here

 The UNH Bill Kidder Fund Lifetime Achievement Award